 For example, if you are looking for the best restaurants in Madrid, you might type something like “best restaurants in Madrid”, or “top Madrid restaurants”.
 Keywords from the perspective of the user are better known as search terms.

-In conclusion, people who research information use search terms to find what they are looking for.
+In other words, people who research information use search terms to find what they are looking for.
 Every time you type something on Google, the engine takes this combination of words, and interprets it though its complex algorithms to deliver you the most relevant results possible.

 When a person types something on Google, the search engine will return millions of results, of which the best ones will show up on the first page.
 For example, if he types “best restaurants in Madrid”, Google will return the content that most adequately responds to this particular query.

 In this context, when I am referring to a publisher, I mean all websites, blogs, social platforms, etc. that publish indexable content on the Internet.
-Indexable simply means that you give a green light for Google to show it to users when relevant.
+And what does indexable mean exactly?

 From the perspective of the publisher, let‘s say, your website, Google will look into your content (and millions of other ones) to see if it answers to the query of the user in the best way possible.